-When we see familiar logos, our minds automatically identify the brand (McDonald’s™, Nike™ or Apple computers).
-Having an easily recognizable logo is a crucial piece of a brand’s success.
+When we see familiar logos, our minds automatically identify the brand (McDonald’s™, Nike™, or Apple Computers).
+Having an easily recognizable logo is critical to brand identity and success.

-Since a brand’s logo plays such a significant role in establishing and maintaining brand recognition, the creation of the logo cannot be done overnight.
-There are several steps requiring a clear strategy, the right minds and a substantial amount of time.
-It’s been said that a brand is not only its logo but also having a logo does not mean you have a brand.
+Since a brand’s logo plays such a significant role in establishing and maintaining brand recognition, the creation of the business logo should not be done overnight.
+There are several steps which require a clear strategy and a substantial amount of time.

 Step 1: The Brief

-When starting the branding journey and logo development for a client, the creative team begins with a robust discussion about company vision.
-We need to understand the client’s culture, values and goals before we can create a memorable and relevant logo.
+When beginning the branding journey and logo development process for a client, our creative team starts with a robust discussion about the company’s vision.
+We need to understand the client’s culture, values, and goals before we can create a memorable and relevant logo.

 While some clients want a completely fresh start, others want to keep certain elements or brand colors intact.
 Client preferences are a huge component of logo development.

-During this stage, the team also determines the company’s target audience.
-We want the new logo to appeal to the targeted demographics.
-It’s critical to have a clear grasp of what draws that audience in and what might repel them.
+During this stage, our team also identifies the client’s target audience.
+We want the new business logo to appeal to the targeted demographics.
+Therefore, it is critical to have a clear grasp of what draws that audience in and what might deter them.

 Step 2: Research